cardmeister/cardmeister.github.io/README.md

 > The *Autonomous* Custom Element ``<card-t>`` and the *Customized Built-In* Element ``<img is=...>``
 are two different flavours of Custom Elements which (in this case) do the same.
 You can pick the **one** that suits your application.
 Or use them both in one page: [https://cardmeister.github.io](https://cardmeister.github.io)

+💡 only supported with a <a href="https://github.com/ungap/custom-elements-builtin"></a>polyfill</a> on Safari & Opera

 💡 declaration **must be** all lowercase!